 The next decade was spent writing computer software and representing a number of large corporations throughout most of Latin America.
 Later Bob became entrepreneurial, starting his own computer software company based in Albuquerque, New Mexico.
 During his years in New Mexico, Bob became enthralled with the Spanish history and teal blue skies of the Land of Enchantment.
-He dreamt of the day when he could retire and write Western Historical Fiction and play golf.
+He dreamt of the day when he could retire and write Western Historical and fiction along with playing golf.
 Proud of his Hispanic ancestry, Alvarado’s passion for southwestern history radiates into his writing, particularly stories from a Hispanic perspective.

 Bob and his wife Ellen have been married for 36 years and have three grown children, two grandchildren and happily reside in Litchfield Park, Arizona.
 Bob’s 98 year old mother, Josie, lives with them.

 The award-winning 8-part saga of Rafael Ortega de Estrada, a young Mexican peón on the run riding a stolen Appaloosa stallion after shooting the haciendero who raped his younger sister.
 Heading north, Rafael enters the United States in 1866 to find life on the other side of the border holds new dangers along with the promise of a new life.
 This gritty tale is set in the American Southwest as Americans and Mexicans struggle after the Mexican-American War.